 But Presbyterianism is more than just an organizational scheme: it's also about how we view Holy Scripture and our relationship to God.
 To understand this, we must learn a bit about JohnCalvin, who was born in France in 1509.
 As a young man Calvin studied theology, philosophy and law.
 He pored over the New Testament in its original Greek, and - like Martin Luther - became convinced that Christianity was overdue for a house-cleaning, so to speak: a purge of all the excess baggage it had accumulated over the centuries.
 Facing resistance in France, in 1536 Calvin fled to Geneva, a city which had already received a large influx of French Protestants.
 Calvin became a preacher in the Geneva church, and over time he gained enough civic influence to initiate sweeping reforms.
 He rejected the authority of the Pope and the notion of a class of celibate clergy.
 He denounced the idolatry which he perceived had grown up around saints, relics, and the Eucharist.
 In an effort to return Geneva to the model of the early church, Calvin replaced the Latin Mass with a simpler service in the language of the people.
 He also stripped churches of their ornate decorations, banished instrumental music, and mandated that only Psalms (rather than human-composed hymns) were suitable for divine worship.
-Not surprisingly, these changes proved to be controversial, but they marked the beginning of what came to be known as the 'Reformed' or 'Presbyterian' form of Christianity.
+Not surprisingly, these changes aroused some controversy, but they marked the beginning of what came to be known as the 'Reformed' or 'Presbyterian' form of Christianity.